 The curious thing, to begin with, is that choice is NOT AT ALL an issue for economics but for psychology and sociology.
 To build economics on behavioral concepts like utility/choice/optimization was the foundational blunder of Orthodoxy.
 Economists, though, either have not realized it to this day or did not find the way out of the proto-scientific PsySoc swamp.
 Human behavior is NOT the subject matter of economics ― the behavior of the economic system is.

-Methodologically, economics is a system science but economists wasted 200+ years with second-guessing Human Nature/motives/behavior/action.
+Methodologically, economics is a systems science but economists wasted 200+ years with second-guessing Human Nature/motives/behavior/action.

 To this day, economists have been unable to give a consistent description of how the monetary economy works.
 Economists do not even know what profit is.
 Because Profit Theory is false Value Theory is false.
 This is like medieval physics before the concept of energy was consistently defined and fully understood.
 Economic policy guidance has NO sound scientific foundations since Adam Smith/Karl Marx.